 1.3.
 When the Order covers goods as well as works, the Order shall be governed both by the present General Terms and Conditions of Performance and by the Company’s General Terms and Conditions of Purchase.
 In all cases, the Order shall continue to remain a works contract.

 1.4.
 The place of performance of the Order shall be designated as the ‘Site’.

 2.1.
-The Order is governed by the terms and conditions that are recorded either in an order form addressed to Contractor, or in a contract signed by the two parties.
-In addition, all Orders are governed by the present General Terms and Conditions.
+The Order is governed by the terms and conditions that are recorded either in an order form and its annexes addressed to Contractor, or in a contract signed by the two parties.
+In addition, all Orders and their annexes are governed by the present General Terms and Conditions.
 The order form or the contract and the present General Terms and Conditions combine to make up an indivisible whole.

 2.2.
 If the Order concerns a subcontract, the technical and administrative requirements of the Main Contract and its annexes shall equally apply thereto (‘back to back’).
 In such cases, the Order shall be performed in compliance with all the technical clauses governing the Main Contract (with the inclusion of the plans, documents, guarantee obligations and service performance requirements, etc.) as well as the administrative, general and specific clauses governing the Main Contract, with the sole exception of the provisions that are specific to the Main Contract, such as the prices and sureties.
 Unless otherwise specified, the penalties stated in the Main Contract in percentage rates of the price shall be calculated over the price of the Order.
 The Contractor is deemed to be fully aware of the clauses of the Main Contract, having been in a position to examine said clauses and to have duly taken these into account in compiling his offer.
 He hereby discharges the Company from reproducing said clauses in the Order.